2022 Tampa Bay Rowdies season

-The 2022 Tampa Bay Rowdies season is the club's thirteenth season of existence, their sixth in the United Soccer League, and fourth in the USL Championship.
+The 2022 Tampa Bay Rowdies season was the club's thirteenth season of existence, their sixth in the United Soccer League, and fourth in the USL Championship.
 Including the previous Tampa Bay Rowdies, this is the 29th season of a franchise in the Tampa Bay metro area with the Rowdies moniker.
 Including the now-defunct Tampa Bay Mutiny, this is the 35th season of professional soccer in the Tampa Bay region.